muchcreative/Single-Stock-EDA-Example/README.md

 Data:
 - Data and stock OHLC data market is non-stationary
-- Stock data does not completely follow a random walk, but there are trends within a stock price that can be determined by a random walk with a deterministic trend and drift.
+- Stock data does not completely follow a random walk, but there are trends within a stock price that can be determined by a random walk with a deterministic trend or drift.
 With the following being proved with both the advent of algorithmic trading strategies but more so with HFT (high frequency trading).

 Goals:
 - Create applicable machine learning or strategy algorithmic features